nrinaudo/kantan.xpath/docs/src/main/tut/joda.md

 ```

 There are so many different ways of serialising dates that kantan.xpath doesn't have a default implementation - whatever
 the choice, it would end up more often wrong than right.

-What you can do, however, is declare an implicit
-[`DateTimeFormat`].
-This will get you a [`NodeDecoder`] instance for the following types:
+ If you can provide a [`DateTimeFormat`] instance, however, you can easily get [`NodeDecoder`] instance for the
+ following types:

 * [`DateTime`]
 * [`LocalDate`]